This post was written prior to our January 2017 merger, under our previous firm name, MacPherson Leslie & Tyerman LLP.

-Saskatchewan’s freedom of information (FOI) legislation came into force in the 1990’s, and has seen only minor amendments since that time.
+Saskatchewan’s freedom of information (FOI) legislation came into force in the 1990s, and has seen only minor amendments since that time.
 In 2015, the Information and Privacy Commissioner of Saskatchewan (the “Commissioner”) published two reports recommending that Saskatchewan’s FOI legislation be reviewed and amended to modernize the legislation including, among other things, incorporating recent developments in access and privacy law.
-You can review the Commissioner’s proposals.
 Earlier this year, the Saskatchewan Government introduced proposed legislative amendments to Saskatchewan’s FOI legislation in response to the Commissioner’s recommendations.
-You can review the news release here.

 FOI Legislation in Saskatchewan

 In Saskatchewan, public bodies are subject to either The Freedom of Information and Protection of Privacy Act (FOIP) or The Local Authority Freedom of Information and Protection of Privacy Act (LAFOIP).
 Other than minor differences to reflect jurisdiction and context, the provisions of FOIP and LAFOIP (and the proposed amendments thereto) are substantially similar.

 A number of amendments to FOIP and LAFOIP have been proposed.
 The following is a high-level overview of some of the key proposed amendments: